Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 ??
 Try out: let sum change x

-Arguments are only *borrowed* by convention.
+The default argument convention for fn functions is *borrowed*.
 You can make this explicit by writing:

 ```py
 fn sum(borrowed x: Int, borrowed y: Int) -> Int:
     return x + y
 ```

-## 3.3 Can a function change its arguments?
+## 3.3 Can a function change its arguments? - Argument passing control and memory ownership
+* All values passed into a Python def function use reference semantics.
+This means the function can modify mutable objects passed into it and those changes are visible outside the function.
+* All values passed into a Mojo def function use value semantics by default.
+Compared to Python, this is an important difference: A Mojo def function receives a copy of all arguments—it can modify arguments inside the function, but the changes are not visible outside the function.
+* All values passed into a Mojo fn function are immutable references by default.
+This means the function can read the original object (it is not a copy), but it cannot modify the object at all: this is called *borrowing*.

 ## 3.3.1 inout
 For a function's the arguments to be mutable, you need to declare them as *inout*.
 This means that changes made to the arguments inside the function are visible outside the function.
 This is illustrated in the following example (see `inout.mojo`):